CANADA FX DEBT-C$ dips with weaker commodity prices

 With the much larger U.S. market closed for Thanksgiving Day, Canadian bond prices unwound some of their recent gains, largely due to lower liquidity, said Carlos Leitao, chief economist at Laurentian Bank of Canada.

-He also said bond prices may be influenced by Wednesday's news that BCE Inc's (BCE.TO: Quote) C$34.8 billion ($28.3 billion) leveraged buyout was near collapse after accountants ruled the post-buyout company would fail a solvency test because of its huge debt load.
+He also said bond prices may be influenced by Wednesday's news that BCE Inc's (BCE.TO) C$34.8 billion ($28.3 billion) leveraged buyout was near collapse after accountants ruled the post-buyout company would fail a solvency test because of its huge debt load.

 "People are still trying to figure out what the repercussions of that will be throughout the Canadian capital markets," Leitao said.